foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab3_dsp_lib.rst

   `<https://www.synopsys.com/dw/ipdir.php?ds=sw_metaware>`_

-* Known how to create, edit, build and debug projects in MetaWare IDE
+* Knowledge as to how to create, edit, build and debug projects in MetaWare IDE

 * Have ARC EM Starter Kit (IOTDK) board and Digilent USB drivers (Digilent Adept 2) installed and tested